poseidon-framework/poseidon-framework.github.io/janno_details.md

 Unlike `Relation_Degree`, `Relation_Type` can be left empty even if there are entries in `Relation_To`.
 But if it is filled, then the number of values must be equal to the number of entries in both `Relation_To` and `Relation_Degree`.

-The `Relation_Note` column allows to add free-text information about the relationships of this individual.
+The `Relation_Note` column allows to add free-form text information about the relationships of this individual.
 This might also include information about the method used to infer the degree and type.

 ### Spatial position